 First of all, you don't usually need to rename the project.
 Typically, what you want to change is the name of the app - the name that the user sees on the device, associated with this app's icon.
 The project name is not that name!
 Indeed, the project name is not a name that users will ever see.
-If all you want to do is change the name that appears visibly associated with the app on the device, change (or create) the "Bundle Display Name" in the Info.plist; you can do this most easily by editing the Display Name text field at the top of the General pane when you edit the target (see "Property List Settings" on page 463).
+If all you want to do is change the name that appears visibly associated with the app on the device, change (or create) the "Bundle Display Name" in the Info.plist.
+In Xcode 8, you can do this easily by editing the Display Name text field in the General pane when you edit the target.